danhenrydev/k8s-vagrant/README.md

 This project is meant to follow the **K**eep **I**t **S**imple **S**tupid philosophy.
 I want the project to be organized in a way and function in a way that it's dead easy for people to use and modify it in a way that works best for them.

+This means I will do my best to ensure well commented code, no overly convoluted code, and no strange dependencies or libraries.

 **Why did I make this**:
 * I needed a local Kubernetes cluster running on Virtual Machines instead of within containers because I needed `open-iscsi` and mount propagation which doesn't work properly within containers
 * I wanted something simple that I understood instead of having to learn another tool exclusively for local development, and then figure out how to translate that to my homelab cluster.
 Using Vagrant it's simply Virtual Machines.